jasonbayton/11ty/_src/android/android-enterprise-faq/does-zt-need-an-emm.md

 ---
 Yes.

 Zero-touch is just a provisioning method which deploys an EMM agent to your device over the air (OTA), to enrol into a Fully Managed Device profile using Android Enterprise (not legacy Device Admin) APIs.
-Google do not provide a free EMM solution, though device management is available through Google Workspace (G Suite) with the appropriate licenses.
+Google do not provide a free EMM solution, though device management is available through Google Workspace (G Suite) with the appropriate licences.